 Blink WiFi can be turned on via the wired remote that ships with the product.
 Plug the remote into the 2.5mm jack on the side of Blink (on the opposite side from the mini USB port.
-It is on the right hand side when look at Blink from the back of the camera).
+It is on the right hand side when looking at Blink from the back of the camera).

 Hold down the wired remote button for 3 seconds - you will see the LED on the back of Blink flash cyan three times to indicate WiFi signal has been enabled.
 The LED will continue to flash blue every 5 seconds while WiFi is active.
 Blink WiFi can be turned off manually by pressing the wired remote button again for 3 seconds and the LED will flash cyan twice to indicate WiFi is turned off.
 WiFi will also automatically turn off after 15 minutes.

 Why does Blink's WiFi not activate when I use the remote?